-The reality is that if you can find something within a bill’s serial number that makes it unique, there is probably someone out there that will pay more than its face value to add it to their collection.
-Basically, if you look at a serial number and say to yourself, “wow, that’s neat!” then collectors will likely feel the same way.
-Use the different types of bills that collectors look for mentioned above as a guide, but don’t limit yourself to them if you find an interesting serial number that isn’t mentioned above.
+The reality is that if you can find something within a bill’s serial number that makes it unique, there is probably someone out there who will pay more than its face value to add it to their collection.
+Basically, if you look at a serial number and say to yourself, “Wow, that’s neat!” then collectors will likely feel the same way.
+Use the different types of bills that collectors look for mentioned above as a guide, but don’t limit yourself to them if you find an interesting serial number that isn’t mentioned.

 As with all things collectible, condition matters.
 The better the condition of the note, the more valuable it will be.
 That being said, unless the bill is extremely worn and ripped, any of the above mentioned serial numbered bills will still be worth more than their face value even if the bill has been in circulation for awhile.
 The goal is to find the bills in the best shape possible, but don’t be discouraged if you find one of the bills that shows a bit of wear.

 If you carry cash on a regular basis, a few of these notes likely pass through your hands during the year.
-Much like finding coins, if you simply look at the bills you have in your wallet after reading this article and never again, you aren’t likely to find any of them.
-If, however, you get into the habit of checking each bill that passes through your hands, you will eventually come across some that collectors desire.
+Much like finding coins, if you simply look at the bills you have in your wallet after reading this article, you aren’t likely to find any of them.
+However, if you get into the habit of checking each bill that passes through your hands, you will eventually come across some that collectors desire.

 Finally, the average lifespan of a dollar bill is between 22 and 89 months, so the chances of finding a rare or valuable bill goes down the longer the bill has been in circulation.